Tang-Lab-super/PROST/README.md

 * After `PROST` installation, we suggest downloading the complete tutorial examples from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7825971.svg)](https://doi.org/10.5281/zenodo.7825971)(The dataset is too large to upload to github, there only 1 case (151672) of DLPFC data).
 Similarly, you can download the dataset for each turorial individually via the `google drive` below.
 After you have downloaded the folder, unzip it and move the files to the datasets.

-* Before running the tutorial, make sure your current path is in `/PROST-master/test`. **This facilitates you to perform PROST tests quickly.** In this folder, `data` in `datasets` and `result` will be stored in `results`.
+* Before running the tutorial, make sure your current path is in `/PROST-master/test`. **This facilitates you to perform PROST tests quickly.** In this folder, `data` in `datasets` and `result` will be stored under the corresponding data folder `results`.

         cd ./test

-For more flexibility, you may need to modify the `input_dir, output_dir and spatial_dir ` to make sure the paths are correct.
+For more flexibility, you may need to modify the `rootdir` to make sure the paths are correct.

 ### [1.Application on 10x Visium human dorsolateral prefrontal cortex (DLPFC) dataset.](./docs/tutorials/DLPFC.md "In this vignette, we analyzed tissue section from the human dorsolateral prefrontal cortex (DLPFC) 10x Visium ST dataset, which was manually annotated as the cortical layers and white matter (WM)")
 * **1.1** We performed `PROST` on the 10x Visium human dorsolateral prefrontal cortex (DLPFC) dataset from [(Pardo B. et al. 2022)](https://doi.org/10.1186/s12864-022-08601-w).